 Whether the IP-to-host name-to-IP DNS resolution was performed successfully for the client IP.
 If

-NO, DNS resolution is attempted again for each connect, until it eventually completes with either a valid result or a permanent error.
-This information enables the server to avoid caching bad or missing host names during temporary DNS failures, which would affect clients forever.
+NO, DNS resolution is attempted for each connection attempt, until it eventually completes with either a valid result or a permanent error.
+This information enables the server to avoid caching bad or missing host names during temporary DNS failures, which would negatively affect clients forever.

 The number of connection errors that are deemed “blocking” (assessed against the